Sandelslover/MCScanner/README.md

 ## Disclaimer
 This tool is for educational and research purposes only.
 Ensure you have permission to scan network ranges and comply with Minecraft's EULA and local laws.

+Also a work in progress.
+Redis management has not been tested but everything else should be working atp.